1Password/scim-examples/aws-ecsfargate-terraform/README.md

 #### Prompted to Sign In

 If you browse to the domain name of your SCIM bridge and are met with a `Sign In With 1Password` link, this means the `scimsession` file was not properly installed.
-Due to the nature of the ECS deployment, **this “sign in” option cannot be used** complete the setup of your SCIM bridge.
+Due to the nature of the ECS deployment, **this "sign in" option cannot be used** complete the setup of your SCIM bridge.

 To fix this, be sure to retry the instructions of Step 2 of Configuration.
 You will also need to restart your `scim-bridge` task in order for the changes to take effect when you update the `scimsession` secret.